Appdynamics/AppDynamics.DEXTER/README.md

 # Introduction
-AppDynamics provides a rich source of information about your monitored applications, including the performance of individual business activities, dependency flow between application components, and details on every business transaction in an instrumented environment.
+AppDynamics provides a rich source of information about your monitored applications.

-AppDynamics APM provides a rich toolkit for turning the vast corpus of data captured by AppDynamics into valuable insights.

-AppDynamics DEXTER (Data Extraction and Enhanced Reporting) can make this process even faster and simpler.
-DEXTER provides new ways to unlock the data stored in the AppDynamics platform.
+AppDynamics DEXTER (Data Extraction and Enhanced Reporting) helps you understand that information in new ways.
 You can analyze this information in a number of data warehousing and visualization applications, and combine it with your own data to generate customized reports.

+# Get Started
+## Install Application
+Download latest release from [Releases](https://github.com/Appdynamics/AppDynamics.DEXTER/releases) section, (AppDynamics.DEXTER.#.#.#.#.zip)

+Unzip it, and run!
+If you're on a Mac, you can drag it to your Applications directory.

+## Job File

+DEXTER takes a [Job File](Job-File) to know what info to collect and reports to generate.

+Create the Job file using [DEXTER-UI](https://appdynamics.github.io/dexter-ui).
+Or, modify and use the job file template in `full-win\DefaultJob.json`.

+## Run DEXTER

+### Windows

+`core-win\AppDynamics.Dexter --jobfile MyJob.json`

+### MAC OS

+`core-osx/AppDynamics.Dexter --jobfile MyJob.json`

+### Linux

+`core-linux/AppDynamics.Dexter --jobfile MyJob.json`

+# Review Results
+You will see the results in the [Output](../../wiki/#output-folder-structure) folder.

+To understand what you are looking at, read [Description of Excel Reports](../../wiki/#excel-report-descriptions).

+## Documentation
+If you are new to AppDynamics DEXTER and want an introduction, read through 3 part [Walkthrough](../../wiki/Home#walkthrough).

+Learn how the tool works by reading [Documentation](../../wiki) in the project wiki.

+# So, Why DEXTER?

-# Turn Data Store into Data Warehouse
+## Turn Data Store into Data Warehouse
 If you’re familiar with data warehousing terminology, think of DEXTER as an extract/transform/load (ETL) utility for AppDynamics data.
 It extracts information from the AppDynamics platform, transforms it into an enriched, query-able form for faster access, and loads it into variety of reports for:
 * Application logical model (applications, tiers, nodes, backends, business transactions)
 * Performance metrics (average response time, calls, errors per minute, CPU, memory, JVM, JMX, GC metrics)